isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: April 2025 Memo to Parents
-          date: 25 March 2025
-          announcement: Dear Parents, Please refer to the link below for the April memo to parents.
-          link_text: Click here for more...
-          link_url: /for-parents/letters-to-parents-2025/
         - title: May 2025 Memo to Parents
           date: 02 May 2025
           announcement: Dear Parents,  Please refer to the link below for the May memo to